|

 Well, what’s there to say about London except: if you haven’t visited before, you MUST do it at least once.
 It’s huge and chaotic but there’s many wonderful things to see.
 I spent most of my time trying to get to West End shows and doing walking tours.
 Fantastic!

 The Clarendon Hotel.
 I used CC points for this and definitely got the “budget third party website room” at the back of the hotel.
-Still, it was a pretty nice hotel (good breakfast) and the location was good, being just outside of the main part of London in Blackheath.
+Still, it was a pretty nice hotel (with decent breakfast) and the location was good, being just outside of the main part of London in Blackheath.
 Taking the train into the city was about $9 round trip.
 It was also a good location for exploring Greenwich!

 Crescent Hotel.
 I stayed here one night before leaving to go to Scotland and I’d definitely stay again.
 It’s in a (relatively) quiet neighborhood in Bloomsbury not far from King’s Cross train station (which is why I stayed there).
 The staff were very nice and kept my luggage for me before check-in.